Last updated on March 18th, 2018

 Farm Babies have arrived at the Minnesota Zoo!
 For some reason, people just bypass the farm when they go to the zoo.
 I use to be one of them.
 Why go to a petting zoo when there are all kinds of other animals you don’t typical see?
 They are just cows and goats!
 And do we really want to walk that much further to see them?
 The answer is yes!!!

-From a little kid’s perspective, they get to interact with the farm babies and burn off some extra steam too.
-If you remember to bring change, buy some goat feed and feed the animal.
+From a little kid’s perspective, the Wells Fargo Family Farm gives them a chance to interact with the farm babies.
+For the parents, its a great change to see some baby animals.
+Make sure to bring some change to buy some goat feed.
 Regardless if you have food or not, they are friendly enough to let you touch them.
 It’s a cool experience to have them lick your hands.

 What’s better is during the spring time, they all have their babies.
 You get to see them when they are cute and little.
 They all look so fuzzy you just want to pick them up and take them home with you.
 Depending on the time of day, you may have the opportunity to touch one of the piglets or ducklings.